 To configure the IP settings, work schedule or the interface through which the connection should work, click 'Show advanced settings'.

 Once the connection is established, put the switch in the 'On' state.

 The same page will also show the status of the connection.

-L2TP/IPsec server configuration in Keenetic is described in details in the article 'L2TP/IPsec VPN server'.
+L2TP/IPsec server configuration in Keenetic is described in detail in the article 'L2TP/IPsec VPN server'.